UNITED STATES

 |

-The Company’s leases do not provide an implicit rate, therefore the Company used its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
+The Company’s leases do not provide an explicit rate.
+Therefore, the Company used its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 The Company used the incremental borrowing rate on January 1, 2022 for operating leases that commenced prior to that date, which is the rate incurred to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment.

 9. Commitments and Contingencies